biojs/edu/series/101_graduate/02_package_basics.md

 Furthermore, consider to publish your future components to npm.
 We will provide you with a tutorial for [that]().
 In the next tutorial, you will learn [how to create a visualization component](03_visualization_basics.html) using your newly build `biojs-io-graduates` component.

+{% hlblock info %}
+You can find the complete solution of this package on [github](https://github.com/biojs/biojs-io-graduates) and [npm](https://www.npmjs.org/package/biojs-io-graduates).
+{% endhlblock %}